postmanlabs/labs-docs/src/pages/docs/integrations/pagerduty.md

 ## Retrieving your PagerDuty Integration Key

 Create an account or use a preexisting one to log in to [PagerDuty](https://app.pagerduty.com/).
-In the header toolbar, click "Configuration" and select "Services".
-If you are creating a new service for this integration, click "Add New Service".
+In the header toolbar, click __Configuration__ and select __Services__.
+If you are creating a new service for this integration, click __Add New Service__.

 [![pagerduty menu](https://assets.postman.com/postman-docs/pagerduty_menu.png)](https://assets.postman.com/postman-docs/pagerduty_menu.png)

-Enter your "Service Name" and choose Postman as the Integration Type.
+Enter your Service Name and choose Postman as the Integration Type.

-Click the "Add Service" link at the bottom of the page to create a new service.
+Click the __Add Service__ link at the bottom of the page to create a new service.

 [![pagerduty service](https://assets.postman.com/postman-docs/pagerduty_service.png)](https://assets.postman.com/postman-docs/pagerduty_service.png)